NatLabRockies/LabProcessTracker/README.md

 **Examples:**
 - `P%:c215ss_jv` — Sets process to C215 Solar Simulator JV measurement
 - `S%:2511-09` — Logs sample 2511-09 under the current process
+- `2511-09` — Legacy format, automatically recognized as a sample (logs with warning)

 **Process Validation:**
 If you scan a process that is not in the approved list, you will receive an error